Blog Post

 Whey as a Byproduct of Cheese Production

 The cheesemaking process creates whey as liquid residue during the production of cheese, casein, and yogurt.
-This makes it one of the largest available sources of food protein.
-The liquid makes up 80-90% of the milk volume used in cheese production.
-Whey also retains 50% of the original milk's nutrients, including soluble proteins, lactose, vitamins, and minerals.
+Whey retains many of milk's original nutrients, including soluble proteins, lactose, vitamins, and minerals.

 Cheese producers used to dump this byproduct into waterways, treating it as waste.
 Scientists and dairy industry experts later discovered whey's substantial nutritional value, especially its rich protein content.